-You must implement the following good housekeeping measures in addition to the requirements of Part 3.1.2.2:
+You must implement the following good housekeeping measures in addition to the requirements of Part 2.1.2.2.

 - a.
-Material Storage Areas: Plainly label and store all containerized materials (e.g., skids, pallets, solvents, bulk inks, hazardous waste, empty drums, portable and mobile containers of plant debris, wood crates, steel racks, and fuel oil) in a protected area, away from drains.
+Material Storage Areas Plainly label and store all containerized materials (e.g., skids, pallets, solvents, bulk inks, hazardous waste, empty drums, portable and mobile containers of plant debris, wood crates, steel racks, and fuel oil) in a protected area, away from drains.
 Minimize contamination of the stormwater runoff from such storage areas.
 Also consider an inventory control plan to prevent excessive purchasing of potentially hazardous substances. - b.
-Material Handling Areas: Minimize contamination of stormwater runoff from material handling operations and areas (e.g., blanket wash, mixing solvents, loading and unloading materials) through implementation of control measures such as the following, where determined to be feasible (list not exclusive): using spill and overflow protection; covering fueling areas; and covering or enclosing areas where the transfer of materials may occur.
+Material Handling Areas Minimize contamination of stormwater runoff from material handling operations and areas (e.g., blanket wash, mixing solvents, loading and unloading materials) through implementation of control measures such as the following, where determined to be feasible (list not exclusive): use spill and overflow protection; cover fueling areas; and cover or enclose areas where the transfer of materials may occur.
 When applicable, address the replacement or repair of leaking connections, valves, transfer lines, and pipes that may carry chemicals or wastewater. - c.
-Fueling Areas: Minimize contamination of stormwater runoff from fueling areas through implementation of control measures such as the following, where determined to be feasible (list not exclusive): covering the fueling area; using spill and overflow protection; minimizing run-on of stormwater to the fueling areas; using dry cleanup methods; and treating and/or recycling stormwater runoff collected from the fueling area.

-d.
-Above-ground Storage Tank Areas: Minimize contamination of the stormwater runoff from aboveground storage tank areas, including the associated piping and valves, through implementation of control measures such as the following, where determined to be feasible (list not exclusive): regularly cleaning these areas; explicitly addressing tanks; piping and valves in the SPCC program; minimizing stormwater runoff from adjacent areas; restricting access to the area; inserting filters in adjacent catch basins; providing absorbent booms in un-bermed fueling areas; using dry cleanup methods; and permanently sealing drains within critical areas that may discharge to a storm drain.
+Fueling Areas Minimize contamination of stormwater runoff from fueling areas through implementation of control measures such as the following, where determined to be feasible (list not exclusive): cover the fueling area; use spill and overflow protection; minimize run-on of stormwater to the fueling areas; use dry clean-up methods; and treat and/or recycle stormwater runoff collected from the fueling area. - d.
+Above-ground Storage Tank Areas Minimize contamination of the stormwater runoff from above-ground storage tank areas, including the associated piping and valves, through implementation of control measures such as the following, where determined to be feasible (list not exclusive): regularly clean these areas; explicitly address tanks, piping, and valves in the SPCC program; minimize stormwater runoff from adjacent areas; restrict access to the area; inserting filters in adjacent catch basins; provide absorbent booms in un-bermed fueling areas; use dry clean-up methods; and permanently seal drains within critical areas that may discharge to a storm drain.